borntyping/borntyping.github.io/index.md

 * Operations Engineer at [DataSift][datasift] (2013–2017)
 * Studied *Open Source Computing* at [Aberystwyth University][au] (2011–2015)

-You can contact me as [Sam Clements][linkedin] on LinkedIn.

 ## Open source work

 You can find me at [@borntyping][github] on GitHub and at [@borntyping][gitlab] on GitLab.

-I list some of my open source projects and contributions on the [Open source projects][open-source] page on this site.
+I list some of my open source projects and contributions on the [Open source projects]({% link open-source.md %}) page on this site.

 Most of the useful projects are small Python libraries or applications that aim to "do one thing well".
 Some highlights: